BENLAAZIZ/webserve/README.md

 # Webserv
-This project involves writing an HTTP server using C++98.
+This project involves writing an HTTP server using C++98.       hamza